merose/quickstart/src/main/yamcs/README.md

 information about building and running the project.

+## Adding your own XTCE

+You can add one or more XTCE files into mdb/subsystems/ (or src/main/yamcs/mdb/subsystems/ in the source tree).
+Each SequenceContainer should derive from /Ccsds/TelemetryHeader and each MetaCommand should derive from /Ccsds/CommandHeader.
+The APIDs for each container or command should be added to mdb/ccsds.xml in the `CCSDS_APID_Type` type definitions in the `<ParameterTypeSet>` or `<ArgumentTypeSet>` sections.
+In addition, the opcodes for any commands must be added to the `cFS_Opcode_Type` definition in the `<ArgumentTypeSet>` section.

 ## Running Yamcs

 The `yamcsd` program in the bin directory can be used to start